Ygre

-Ygre is a village in the municipality of Voss in Vestland county, Norway.
+Ygre is a village in Voss Municipality in Vestland county, Norway.
+Ygre lies about 5 km northeast of Vossavangen, the seat of the municipality, along the Bergen Line and Norwegian County Road 5386.

-Ygre lies about 5 km northeast of Vossevangen, the seat of the municipality, along the Bergen Line and County Road 307.
 Ygre Station is located in the village, and it is the location of the short Ygre Tunnel (Ygrestunnelen), which is about 50 m long.
-County Road 308 branches off to the north at Ygre to the villages of Nedra Kyte, Nordheim (also known as Norheim), and Øvre Kyte.
+Norwegian County Road 5388 branches off to the north at Ygre to the villages of Nedra Kyte, Nordheim, and Øvre Kyte.